wmironpatriots/Logs/2025/README.md

 # 2025 season logs
-Unfortunately, 2025 was not a great season for 6423's software team.
-Due to many factors, the majority of time at competitions were spent debugging issues and getting things to work.
+Unfortunately, due to many factors, the majority of logs were lost to constant hardware debugging.
 The surviving logs from the seasons are incomplete and misleading.